FreakDroid/devigetFrontendTest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+For this project I have used the following libs:

+- HammerJS: To capture gestures, basically it was used to hide the list panel for mobile devices.
+- UUID: I generated an Id to track more easier the post that you've read or dismissed.
+- Moment: To convert the time to text.
+- ngx-device-detector: To detect whether the device is a mobile or PC.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.